BIGFOOT; REAL AND UNREAL

 Today, as it stands now, God forbid you don’t believe your buddy’s tale of Bigfoot cloaking; God forbid you don’t believe Bigfoot stepped from a UFO.
 And God forbid you don’t buy into the Patty material.
 For some, holding firm with “science” and “the lack of evidence” has led to some extremely dangerous situations; one man had his store fired upon.
 A store which has customers and a young daughter who frequent it.
 I will not go into the waste of precious time in the forum battles the Bigfoot Community is known for.
 Or the victimization of well meaning folks.
 At the moment, Science has the high road and those that defend it have the high road too.
 People argue to the death over something that does not exist in ordinary reality-- while people are dying in wars, suffering natural disasters, suffering cancer and starving in third world countries.
 To me, it feels a bit disrespectful.
 But that is my problem, not yours.
 In the end, science will have the last say in a modern world.

 So, tell me you've seen one.
 Tell me they're real.
 Tell me you absolutely believe what you saw was physical.
 And I will tell you it is just a belief; belief is a choice.
 Belief in Bigfoot is one of the most difficult choices you can make to defend on either side of the spectrum.
 Show me your photos.
 I will say the same: Your blurry photos are just blurry photos you choose to believe are physical manifestations.
 Nature can manifest things that look exactly like common life forms, including humans, in foliage, rocks, in water.
 Nature repeats patterns in stunning fashion; stunning,stunning spectacular fashion.
+For me, nature interacts with us in an intimate way.
+We are literally wired to respond to her.

 And yet for some us, Bigfoot or things related, are beautiful visionary experiences even if not "scientific things."
 For some us, we are “aware” it is visionary and still we value it.
 We are not crazy; we are humans having a universal human experience.
 We learn about “ourselves” from the experience, if we’re paying attention.
 Bigfoot, Dogman all the way to the gods and spirits and therianthropes and anthromorphs—visionary creatures in our experiences always come with a lesson; a metaphoric lesson.
 They ask us to look inside ourselves.
 Bigfoot is a mythical creature based on “real” visionary experiences; a universal symbol of our ancient selves and our desire to reconnect with nature once again.
 Because to disconnect from nature is unnatural.
 On some level, everyone knows this.
 On some level, everyone wants to reconnect.
 On some level, everyone wants to know the beast within; our primal selves.
 For me, the experiences I have are real "for me."
 They bring me joy; they make me a better person.